FilipAndric33/bookit-webapp/README.md

 ## A fully functional web application for reservations

 This project was built as a portfolio.
-It is a web app that can be used to browse, view and resere apartments.
+It is a web app that can be used to browse, view and reserve apartments.
 There is a registration system including authorization and authentification and based on wether the user is logged in or not he is provided with different functionalities.